Montreal Roller Derby

 Montreal Roller Derby is a women's flat-track roller derby league in Montreal, Quebec, Canada.
 Montreal Roller Derby became the first non-U.S. Women's Flat Track Derby Association (WFTDA) member league in January 2009.
-In 2019, Montreal Roller Derby will host the International WFTDA Championships, marking the first time the event will be held outside the United States.
+In 2019, Montreal Roller Derby hosted the International WFTDA Championships, marking the first time the event was held outside the United States.

 History and organization

 A non-profit organization, Montreal Roller Derby was founded as the first flat-track roller derby league in Montreal in 2006 by Georgia W. Tush; in 2018, the league first held a tournament named after her, after she had retired from skating.

-The league has a three-team house league, including Les Contrabanditas, Les Filles du Roi, and La Racaille, plus two travel teams.
+The league has a three-team house league, formerly Les Contrabanditas, Les Filles du Roi, and La Racaille, plus two travel teams.
 Formed in March 2007, La Racaille is identified by green and silver uniforms.
 The name translates in English to "riff raff", and is often used as a derogatory term in France to refer to delinquents and people living on the fringes of society.
 La Racaille won the 2008 championship and their captain, Iron Wench, was named MVP for the 2008 season.
 Colloquially known as "FDR", Les Filles du Roi is identified by purple and gold uniforms.
 The team formed in 2006 and won the championship in 2007.
 The name, which translates in English to " the King's Daughters", refers to the women that were shipped to New France under the auspices of the French monarchy in the mid-seventeenth century.
 Colloquially known as "The Ditas", Les Contrabanditas is identified by red and black uniforms.
 The Ditas were the first team formed under the Montreal Roller Derby League.

 Montreal's top level travel teams are The New Skids on the Block and Les Sexpos.
 These teams are made up of members from all three league teams.
 In September 2010, The New Skids became the first non-US team to play in the WFTDA playoffs, but were eliminated from qualifying for the 2010 finals by The Boston Massacre of Boston Derby Dames.
 Les Sexpos, as the B team, have also had an impressive record, and when they were beaten by Toronto Roller Derby's CN Power in September 2011, that marked only the first time they had been beaten by a Canadian squad.